electrumsv/electrumsv/docs/standalone/building-on-electrumsv/node-wallet-api.rst

                   API code knows which to make use of.
 The given wallet has either no accounts or more than one account (the current number indicated by the `count`).

+    - :Code: -4 ``RPC_WALLET_ERROR``
+      :Message: | ``No suitable MAPI server for broadcast``
+                | The wallet tried to obtain fee quotes from MAPI servers and failed.
+                  As it chooses the fee for the payment you are askign it to make based on available MAPI server quotes, this means it cannot proceed.

+    - :Code: -4 ``RPC_WALLET_ERROR``
+      :Message: | ``<A succinct reason for why broadcast failed>``
+                | There may be a range of reasons for why the broadcast of the signed transaction
+                  failed.
+The 'succinct reason' detailed in the response should make it clear why, and if not give a pointer to a path to follow up.

     - :Code: -5 ``RPC_INVALID_ADDRESS_OR_KEY``
       :Message: | ``Invalid address``
                 | The provided address parameter is not a valid P2PKH address.